The Exponential of Skew-Symmetric Matrices: A Nearby Inverse and Efficient Computation of Derivatives: Nearby Matrix Logarithm: A Well-Defined Local Inversion

 Furthermore, $\skewf$ has at most countably many open and connected components as it is an open set in a (second-countable) Euclidean space $\skewm_n$.
 Finally, $\skewf$ has infinitely many connected components.
 Indeed, for $A$ with $\|A\|_2 < l\pi, l\in\mathbb{Z}$, there exists a component beyond the ball $\{A\in\skewm_n:\|A\|_2 > 3l\pi\}$ separated by $\conjset_{l,\pm}$.
 Along a continuous path $A(t)$ in $\skewm_n$, the angles can be sorted so that $\Theta(t)$ is continuous.
 If $\|A(0)\|_2 < l\pi$ and $\|A(1)\|_2 > 3l\pi$, then $\exists i\leq m$ such that $\theta_i(0) < l\pi$ and $\theta_i(1) > 3l\pi$.
 Therefore, at least one of the inequalities holds: (i) $|\theta_i(1) +\theta_j(1)| > 2l\pi$ or (ii) $|\theta_i(1) - \theta_j(1)| > 2l\pi$ for $i\neq j$.
 Note that $|\theta_i(0) \pm \theta_j(0)| < 2l\pi$ always holds for all $i\neq j$, which implies $A(t)$ intersects $\conjset_{l, \pm}$.
 In other words, every ball $\{A\in\skewm_n:\|A\|_2 > 3l\pi\}, l\in\mathbb{Z}$ separated at least two connected components, which concludes that there are infinitely many connected components in $\skewf$. \end{proof}

-In the scope of this paper, the labeling of these open components in $\skewf$ is of less interest except for the one containing the zero matrix, which is specified as the $0$-indexed component given in Definition~\ref{def:differential-skew-0-subset}.
+In the scope of this paper, the labeling of these open components in $\skewf$ is of little interest except for the one containing the zero matrix, which is specified as the $0$-indexed component given in \cref{def:differential-skew-0-subset}.

 \begin{definition} In particular, the $0\in\mathcal{E}$ indexed subset $\skewf_0$ is reserved for the subset that includes the zero matrix $\zerov\in\skewm_n$:

 \end{definition}

 The image of the principal logarithm consists of matrices with eigenvalues $\lambda = a + b\im$ bounded in the imaginary part as $|b|<\pi$.
 For $A\in\skewm_n$ that has purely imaginary eigenvalues, the image of the principal logarithm restricted to $\skewm_n$ is